The Elephant in the room: The myth of exponential hypergrowth

 - Estimate the growth curve for the entire market.
 Expect to be Elephantine (or simply logistic, in the case of trends that you can reasonably assume will not decline in the forecasted future, like global Internet use or smartphone use).

 - Estimate the product market-share curve.
-Expect to be Elephantine, and don’t be so bold as to assume your product will never decline relative to the market—are you more effective than Facebook?
+Expect to be Elephantine, and don’t be so bold as to assume your product will never decline relative to the market—are you better at execution than Facebook?

 - Estimate monetization, i.e. revenue per customer9.
 This curve might be Elephantine, but not necessarily.
 It is highly dependent on the product and market, on how distinct the product is competitively, on the budgets of the customers, and more.
 Facebook has a strong moat (network effect) and doesn’t charge end-users, so they (like Google) can raise prices consistently.
 A product in a commoditized market might never be able to raise prices, and thus must find growth in avenues like increasing usage, the introduction of companion products, expanding to other verticals or geographies, or by applying their technology to new markets.